PahutieEutiphron/eutimart/README.md

 ## Overview

 EutiMart is a premium tech store with a dark-themed UI, user accounts, a shopping cart, checkout, and profile management.
-Under the surface, it has 4 security vulnerabilities - each one guarding a flag in the format `FLAG{...}`.
+Under the surface, it has 4 security vulnerabilities.
+Each one guarding a flag in the format `FLAG{...}`.

 These aren't your typical beginner CTF challenges.
 The vulnerabilities are **standard types** but they're hidden in places that require careful observation and logical thinking.
 You won't find them by running a scanner - you'll need to actually understand the application's behavior.